-Within the international framework, Europe has an important role in standardisation generally and also in robot standardisation.
-Europe has formulated a number of EC Directives ^{18, 19} which are incorporated into regulations in key areas such as safety.
+Within the international framework, Europe has generally an important role in standardisation as well as in robot standardisation.
+Europe has formulated a number of EC Directives^{18, 19} which are incorporated into national regulations in key areas such as safety.
 Some of the EC Directives relevant to the robotics domain are the following: